Dominic Thiem beats Alexander Zverev in five sets at US Open for first Grand Slam title - KVIA

 On his fifth set point, though, Zverev officially took a two-set advantage.
 It got even better for him when he broke for 2-1 in the third.

-But now faced with the pressure of trying to close out the encounter, Zverev’s level dropped and Thiem’s rose.
+Now faced with the pressure of trying to close out a grand slam final, Zverev’s level dropped and Thiem’s rose.

 Thiem immediately broke and then broke again at 5-4 to prompt a fourth set.